 Problem 2.
-Determine which Python object types are mutable and which are immutable by repeating the following experiment for an int, str, list, tuple, and set.
+Determine which of Python's object types are mutable and which are immutable by repeating the following experiment for an int, str, list, tuple, and set.

 - 1. Create an object of the given type and assign a name to it. - 2.
 Assign a new name to the first name. - 3.
 Alter the object via only one of the names (for tuples, use my\tuple += (1,)). - 4.
 Check to see if the two names are equal.
-If they are, then changing one name also changes the other.
-Thus, both names refer to the same object and the object type is mutable.
-Otherwise, the names refer to different objects-meaning a new object was created in step 2-and therefore the object type is immutable.
+If they are, then since changing one name changed the other, the names refer to the same object and the object type is mutable.
+Otherwise, the names refer to different objects-meaning a copy was made in step 2-and therefore the object type is immutable.